KusionStack/kusionstack.io/docs/user_docs/config-walkthrough/operational_rules.md

 ## Max Unavailable Replicas

 Currently, `OpsRule` supports setting a `maxUnavailable` parameter, which specifies the maximum number of pods that can be rendered unavailable at any time.
 It can be either a fraction of the total pods for the current application or a fixed number.
 This operational rule is particularly helpful against unexpected changes or deletes to the workloads.
-It can also prevents too many workloads from going down during an application upgrade.
+It can also prevent too many workloads from going down during an application upgrade.

 More rules will be available in future versions of Kusion.